-Do you rent a house in Southern California and Ohio?
+Do you rent a house in Ohio and Southern California?
 If you are looking for a new place to live, renting to own a home may be a better option for you.
 Learn more about how the process is benefitting people all over the country and how it is different from simply renting a home in our latest post!

-Do you dream of being a homeowner in Southern California and Ohio?
+Do you dream of being a homeowner in Ohio and Southern California?
 There are several ways you can make this dream a reality.
 Some people stick with renting because they are worried about the responsibility of owning a home.
-However, when you factor in what could be gained by owning a home of your own, you’ll likely realize how beneficial buying a house in Southern California and Ohio can be.
+However, when you factor in what could be gained by owning a home of your own, you’ll likely realize how beneficial buying a house in Ohio and Southern California can be.
 Even if you feel as if you will not qualify to buy traditionally, there are options for you!
 Keep reading to learn more about your housing options: rent to own, renting without any intention to buy, and what it takes to buy a home outright.

 Renting To Own

-The process of renting to own a home in Southern California and Ohio is fairly simple.
-When you rent to own a home in Southern California and Ohio, you will first have to make a deposit to the owner to secure the deal.
+The process of renting to own a home in Ohio and Southern California is fairly simple.
+When you rent to own a home in Ohio and Southern California, you will first have to make a deposit to the owner to secure the deal.
 You will then make monthly payments, similar to a monthly rent until the agreement expires and the house is purchased outright.
 The contract will typically only last for a couple of years, so you will need to be able to get your ducks in a row before the agreement ends.
 However, when you know that the purchase of your dream home is on the line, you are highly motivated to repair your credit and add to your savings account.

 Another great perk about renting to own is that you get to try before you buy.
 With a lease-option agreement, you can opt not to go through with the purchase if you discover there are a number of things wrong with the home.
 In some cases, you may also be able to apply a portion of the monthly rent you are paying toward the principal owed on the home.
 This is the reason why monthly payments are sometimes a bit higher than the going rental rates in the area.